Trusted Internet Connections - Frequently Asked Questions

 CISA encourages agencies to read and review the Trusted Internet Connections (TIC) homepage and associated guidance for TIC 3.0 as the primary avenue to answer outstanding questions.
 However, to aid agencies in implementing the guidance, CISA maintains this list of frequently asked questions (FAQ) for agencies’ reference.

-TIC 2.0 focused exclusively on securing an agency’s perimeter by funneling all incoming and outgoing agency data through a TIC access point.
-Through Office of Management and Budget (OMB) M-19-26, OMB focuses on strategy, architecture, and visibility in TIC 3.0, recognizing the need to account for multiple and diverse architectures rather than single perimeter approach like TIC 2.0.
-The flexibility embedded into the guidance allows agencies to choose how to implement security capabilities in a way that fits best into their network architecture, IT modernization roadmap, risk management approach, and more.
-TIC 3.0 allows agencies to place security capabilities closer to the data using trust zones, policy enforcement points, and use cases rather than force the rerouting of data to the inspection sensors.
+TIC 2.0 focused exclusively on securing an agency’s perimeter by funneling all incoming and outgoing agency data through a TIC access point based on a traditional network architecture.
+Through Office of Management and Budget (OMB) M-19-26, OMB focuses on strategy, architecture, and visibility in TIC 3.0, recognizing the need to account for multiple and diverse architectures rather than a single perimeter approach of TIC 2.0.
+The flexibility embedded into the new guidance allows agencies to implement security capabilities in a way that best fits their network architectures, IT modernization roadmaps, risk management approaches, and more.
+TIC 3.0 allows agencies to position security capabilities closer to the data using trust zones, policy enforcement points, and use cases rather than rerouting the data to inspection sensors.
+TIC 3.0 broadens the concepts of the program to accommodate cloud, mobile, and encrypted applications, services, and environments.

 Additional information can be found in the Program Guidebook.

-Due to the wide variety of modern IT environments and requirements based upon varying missions, needs, and resources of agencies across the .gov, the updated policy allows for broader interpretation authorities to be assumed by federal civilian agencies.
-As modern architectures become both more complex and diverse, TIC 3.0 accommodates a wide variety of scenarios, focusing on cloud, mobility, and encryption.
-TIC 3.0 guidance intentionally has a different tone and level of detail when compared to earlier iterations to accommodate this wider variety of environments.
-The updated guidance regularly uses terms like “abstract,” “conceptual,” “high-level,” “typical,” “notional,” and “theoretical” to convey the intention of the concept while allowing agencies the flexibility they require to interpret the guidance as best fit their needs.
+Modern .gov IT environments and security requirements vary based on each agency’s mission, needs, and resources.
+TIC 3.0 addresses these differences by allowing agencies broader interpretation authorities when choosing security capabilities and designing network architectures.
+As modern architectures become more complex and diverse, TIC 3.0 accommodates a wide variety of scenarios, focusing on cloud, mobility, and encryption.
+TIC 3.0 guidance adopts a broader and less prescriptive tone compared to earlier iterations to accommodate this wide variety of environments.
+The updated guidance regularly uses terms like “abstract,” “conceptual,” “high-level,” “typical,” “notional,” and “theoretical” to encourage agencies to be flexible as they interpret the guidance as best fit their needs.

 The General Services Administration (GSA) Enterprise Infrastructure Solutions (EIS) acquisition vehicle was identified in the Report to the President on Federal IT Modernization as a primary acquisition vehicle for government IT modernization.
 EIS provides software-defined wide area network (SD-WAN) networking and connectivity options to and from agency networks, cloud services, and the internet.
 EIS provides agencies the ability to leverage managed security services (MSS) to provide “building blocks” for customized solutions to meet TIC use case requirements.
 GSA and CISA are working with industry to establish offerings which incorporate cloud-based tools and solutions.